exasol/script-languages/exaudfclient/docs/script_options_design.md

 As the parser needs to find script options in any given script code, the generated parser must accept any strings which are not script options and ignore those.
 In order to achieve this, the lexer rules need to be as simple as possible, in order to avoid collisions.

-It is important to emphasize that in contrast to the legacy parser, the caller is responsible for removing the script options from the script code.
+It is important to emphasize that in contrast to the legacy parser, the caller is responsible for removing the script options from the script code, as the parser is agnostic to the actual script options keys.
 The interface provides a method which accepts the script code as input and returns a map with all found script options in the whole code.
 Each key in the map points to a list of all option values plus the start and end position of the option for this specific option key.

 ### Parser Handler